bashbaug/OpenCLPapers/OpenCLOnLinux.md

 ### Using `strace` to Troubleshoot

 The Linux `strace` utility can be very helpful to troubleshoot OpenCL issues.
-Since this utility can produce a lot of output, you may want to redirect the output to a file, and start by troubleshooting a simple test case, such as `clinfo`.
+Since this utility can produce a lot of output, you may want to redirect the output to a file, and start by troubleshooting a simple test case, such as by running `clinfo`.
 Here is an example command to run `strace` and redirect the output to a file:

 ````